tmuzanenhamo/S.H.A.M.I.S.O-Virtual-Assistant/README.md

 9. Human Interaction (Like a poorman's Siri)

-The project is still under development more functions will be added as time goes on who knows maybe i will have my Personl Jarvis or Friday like Tony Stark :)
+The project is still under development more functions will be added as time goes on who knows maybe i will have my Personal Jarvis or Friday like Tony Stark :)

 To install all the modules used and additional dependencies open cmd and pip install -r requirements.txt whilst in the folder you have saved the requirements file.